Ggarram1/qbb2024-Answers/d2-morning/README.md

 ## GENCODE Question 2
 ### Why grep pseudogene gene.gtf is not an effective way to obtain the above data
 Simply "grep"-ing the pseudogene entries out, all rows containing "pseudogene" will be shown.
 This filters by IG...gene or IG...pseudogene rather than simply the word "pseudogene".
+Instead, the above pattern should be used to identify all pseudogenes.

 ## GENCODE Question 3
-###
+(qb24) cmdb@QuantBio-03 d2-lunch % cut -f 1,4,5,10 ../d2-lunch/gene-tabs.bed > gene-tabs-final.bed